bacterial-genomics/wf-paired-end-illumina-assembly/docs/ADD_MODULE_GUIDE.md

 ### Lint tests

 `nf-core` has a [set of guidelines](https://nf-co.re/developers/guidelines) which all pipelines must adhere to.
 To enforce these and ensure that all pipelines stay in sync, we have developed a helper tool which runs checks on the pipeline code.
-This is in the [nf-core/tools repository](https://github.com/nf-core/tools) and once installed can be run locally with the `nf-core lint <pipeline-directory>` command.
+This is in the [nf-core/tools repository](https://github.com/nf-core/tools) and once installed can be run locally with the `nf-core pipelines lint <pipeline-directory>` command.

 If any failures or warnings are encountered, please follow the listed URL for more documentation.

+Also run `prettier -w .` on the pipeline directory to lint with [prettier](https://nf-co.re/docs/contributing/code_editors_and_styling/code_formatting#prettier).

 ### Pipeline tests